4801 East 50th Street

 Celebrating and remembering the men and women who were connected to the aircrafts of World War II is what the American Airpower Heritage Museum does best.
 The museum is a great way to learn about the history of the war that changed the course of human history forever.
 Permanent exhibits include nose art panels with pin-up like images, a Veterans Wall of Honor, and an American Combat Airman Hall of Fame.
 The museum also has a large collection of oral histories and encourages all aviation veterans of World War II to tell their story before it is too late.
 A library completes the grounds and summer camps are held for the children of the area.

 Originally the structure was built to serve as a railroad station for the town of Texon, it has been passed around from one place to another since then.
 The structure has also been home to a feed store and attempted to be converted into a house.
 It has since been bought and restored to serve as a museum providing information about the history of railroads.

-The crater here was formed probably about 50,000 years ago, in pre-historic times; there are four smaller craters in the same area that were formed at the same time.
-Odessa Meteor Crater Museum protects and takes care of these craters.
-It is well-facilitated and displays a number of items connected with the Odessa crater, like, tektites, meteorites and other space material.
+The crater here was formed probably about 50,000 years ago, in pre-historic times; there are four smaller craters in the area that were formed at the same time.
+The Odessa Meteor Crater Museum protects and takes care of these craters.
+It is well-facilitated and displays a number of items connected with the Odessa crater, like tektites, meteorites and other space material.
 The largest of them is a 300 pound meteorite, also displayed at the museum.
-The crater itself is about 500 feet wide and 15 feet deep, but it used to be approximately 100 feet deep.
-Do call ahead for details.
+The crater itself is about 500 feet wide and 15 feet deep, but it used to be approximately 100 feet (30.48 meters) deep.